 Ever catch yourself thinking that there just aren’t enough hours in the day?
 We know the feeling!
 But when you’re half way through the day and have only crossed 1 thing off your seemingly endless To Do List, can anything actually help improve your productivity?
 Turns out, there’s an app for that!
 Actually, there are quite a few.
-Check out our top 5 productivity boosting apps below.
-Forest
+Check out our top 5 productivity boosting and technology apps below.

 By partnering with the non-profit Trees for The Future, Forest has developed a unique way to keep users motivated while also giving back to the environment.
 Just set the timer, anywhere from 10 to 120 minutes, put down your phone, and get to work.
 If you don’t minimize or exit the app within that time period, you grow a tree.
 If you get distracted by your phone, the tree dies.
 Each tree you grow creates a virtual forest and earns you coins which are then spent on planting a real tree!
 Since its launch in May 2014, Forest has planted over 224,057 trees!
 Not only does this app offer a great visualization of your progress, but translating your focused time into helping the environment is a great motivator!